coredao-org/CoreDAO-Docs/docs/stake-and-delegate/CORE-staking.md

 ---
-sidebar_label: CORE Staking
+sidebar_label: Using EVM Wallets
+description: Guide to stake CORE from EVM Wallets
 hide_table_of_contents: false
 sidebar_position: 2
 ---

-# CORE Staking
+# Staking CORE Using EVM Wallets

 ---